Choose Ohio First

 STEM Teacher Education Scholarship Program

-This year is ONU's first year participating in the Choose Ohio First program.
-ONU currently has eight Choose Ohio First Scholars and hopes to include many more in coming years.
+This year is ONU's second year participating in the Choose Ohio First program.
+ONU currently has 14 Choose Ohio First Scholars and hopes to include many more in coming years.

 Middle Childhood Education